 Now, five days on, things had gotten steadily worse for Harry.
 He always had a great long list of chores to do on a daily basis during the summer break but this year, Uncle Vernon had invented work that did not really need doing, both inside the house and in the garden.
 Painting the basement was one such task and it had taken Harry three days to finish.
 His uncle would inspect the work at intervals over that first weekend, always finding fault and always meting out corporal punishment as a result.

-After that first blow in London, the huge man had come to his senses enough to realise that it was best to apply his fists to the parts of Harry's body where the resultant damage would not show.
+After that first blow in London, the huge man had revised his tactics regarding where best to apply his fists so that the resultant damage would not show.
 Harry was sure his ribs were bruised at the very least because he found it difficult to take a deep breath without pain slicing through him.

 When Aunt Petunia unlocked Harry's bedroom door on the fifth morning of the summer in hell, and ordered him to get up in her cold, emotionless voice before stalking off, Harry finished his contemplation of the ceiling and closed his burning eyes in resignation.

 Once again, he had only dozed fitfully, too frightened to sleep properly because of the dream that had plagued him for the last two weeks.
 Last night, however, Harry had been so tired that he had finally succumbed to sleep.
 Despite fighting the temptation with all his might, his mental and physical exhaustion finally overpowered his will.
 The dream had been waiting to pounce as soon as his conscious mind shut down, like a malevolent beast waiting patiently for its prey to stumble into its clutches.